Q-Minh/nihu/dox/tut_elements.md

 \snippet elements.cpp Elem type

-where ::quad_1_shape_set refers to the four noded linear quadrilateral shape functions.
+where NiHu::quad_1_shape_set refers to the four noded linear quadrilateral shape functions.
 The second template argument defines the scalar type of the physical coordinate space.

 After the element type has been defined, an element instance can be constructed by providing the nodal locations to the constructor.
-The nodal locations need to be defined in a matrix of type volume_element::coords_t.
+The nodal locations need to be defined in a matrix of type NiHu::volume_element::coords_t.
 In our particular case, this is a 2x4 matrix of double elements, where each column stores a nodal coordinate \f$ {\bf x}_i \f$.
 The matrix is filled using Eigen's comma initialiser syntax.